 Personalized and Targeted Marketing.
 The key to growing company revenue requires knowing what the consumer wants and knowing what to market to each consumer and when to market.
-Presize.ai uses computer vision to 3D-model a user's body, from which it can determine a shopper's body measurements.
-Based on this, it can provide sizing and style recommendations to the customer.
+Presize ai uses computer vision to 3D-model a user's body, from which it can determine a shopper's body measurements.
+Based on this, it can provide sizing and style recommendations to the customer.38

 Process control.
 So-called 'digital twins' are computer models of a machine, or system of machines, based on real-time data from sensors in real machinery.
-Aided by AI, the computer models help to monitor production, optimize key parameters, and predict maintenance needs.
+Aided by AI, the computer models help to monitor production, optimize key parameters, and predict maintenance needs.39

 Natural Language Processing.
 With advancements in natural language processing, companies can now use AI to generate automated business reports without human supervision and carry out sentiment analysis to understand a customer's perception of their brand from various online comments, tweets, etc., about the company.
 Through sentiment analysis, companies can constantly understand the perception of people on their products and services.
 This helps to improve the quality of services and personalized product offerings.
 For example, a fashion brand may deploy AI-based services to generate its intended customer experiences.
-A smart social community bot may be deployed as part of its customer engagement strategies to drive on-demand and trending conversations that align with the identity of its target consumers.
+A smart social community bot may be deployed as part of its customer engagement strategies to drive on-demand and trending conversations that align with the identity of its target consumers.40

 Supply chain management.
 BMW has set a goal of knowing the real-time status of all major production equipment at each company producing key components for its vehicles.
 Information of this sort can extend upstream to the supply of production inputs and downstream to distribution and retail.
-Al can help to integrate and improve supply chains, for instance by predicting fluctuations in customer demand and efficiently scheduling distribution.
+All can help to integrate and improve supply chains, for instance by predicting fluctuations in customer demand and efficiently scheduling distribution.41 38 Presize, Die perfekte Kleidergröße im E-Commerce - 100% digital (2021) 39 Beck, R., Digital Twins and Al: Transforming Industrial Operations.
+Reliable Plant, Noria Corporation (2021) 40 Jeffery O., Consumer Perception in The Age of AI (2021) 41 Pathak R., How BMW uses Artificial Intelligence (AI)?
+(2021)

 Training and cognitive support.
 In aerospace, when building its A350 aircraft, Airbus deployed AI to analyze process disruptions.
 If a worker might encounter an unfamiliar problem, the AI can suggest solutions by analyzing a mass of contextual data on similar problems from other shifts or processes.
-The AI cut time lost to disruptions by a third.
+The AI cut time lost to disruptions by a third42.
 AI is also enhancing workforce training (using virtual reality) and cognitive assistance (using augmented reality).
-For example, a technician might see suggested solutions to production problems projected on a safety visor.

-We are just scratching the surface of AI and its possibilities, as the diffusion of AI and other digital technologies in business and manufacturing can only exponentially increase.
-Companies that do not want to miss out on the revolutionary future of business, must, inevitably, embrace the use of AI as a guiding light.

-Airbus, Artificial intelligence -Capitalising on the value of data (2021)
+For example, a technician might see suggested solutions to production problems projected on a safety visor.43 We are just scratching the surface of AI and its possibilities, as the diffusion of AI and other digital technologies in business and manufacturing can only exponentially increase.
+Companies that do not want to miss out on the revolutionary future of business, must, inevitably, embrace the use of AI as a guiding light.44 42 Ransbotham S. et al., Reshaping business with artificial intelligence: Closing the gap between ambition and action, MIT Sloan Management Review, Massachussets Institute of Technology, Cambridge (2017) 43 Airbus, Artificial intelligence -Capitalising on the value of data (2021) 44 Lee J., Singh J., Azamfar M., Industrial AI: Is It Manufacturing's Guiding Light?
+Manufacturing Leadership Council.
+(2019)